Australia and the Indonesian occupation of East Timor: Australian public support for East Timor independence

 While the Government continued to recognise the annexation of East Timor during this period, there was a large amount of support for East Timorese self-determination by the Australian public.
 In particular, the Catholic Church, Unions, the Communist Party of Australia and East Timorese living in Australia worked together to protest against the issue.

 Smith writes that throughout the occupation reports emerged from the province regarding human rights abuses.
 He states that mostly these were unsubstantiated until the November 1991 Santa Cruz incident, which was caught on camera.
 Smith goes on to write that "such human rights abuses prevented the Indonesians from gaining the trust and confidence of the [East Timorese] people and strengthened...international resentment against Indonesia's occupation".
 The feelings amongst the Australian public gradually peaked, and when the Militia violence occurred after the UN-sponsored referendum ballot in 1999, the feelings were that strong the Australian Government moved to be involved to protect the East Timorese.
 Large scale protests in Melbourne and Sydney and other Australian cities occurred in support of intervention that attracted tens of thousands of people.

-Australia subsequently played a lead role in the establishment of the international peace keeping force that deployed to East Timor in September 1999, following Indonesian consent.
+Australia subsequently played a leading role in the establishment of the international peace keeping force that deployed to East Timor in September 1999, following Indonesian consent.